iotaledger/goshimmer/docs/implementation_design/object_storage.md

 For the function parameter we should provide:
 - `objPrefix` - mentioned before, we provide the object specific prefix.
 - `FromObjectStorage` function, a `StorableObject` factory that receives a key and the serialized data of the object and returns an empty `StorableObject` with just key set.
-- `optionalOptions` -  an optional parameter provided in a form of options array `[]objectstorage.Option`.
+- `optionalOptions` -  an optional parameter provided in the form of options array `[]objectstorage.Option`.
 All possible options are defined in `objectstorage.Options`.
-If we do not specify them during creation, the default values will be used, such as enabling persistence or setting cache time to 0.
+If we do not specify them during creation, the default values will be used, such as enabled persistence or setting cache time to 0.

 ### StorableObject
 `StorableObject` is an interface that allows the dynamic creation of different object types depending on the stored data.
-We need to make sure that all methods required by the interface are implemented to use object storage factory.
+We need to make sure that all methods required by the interface are implemented to use the object storage factory.

 - `SetModified` - marks the object as modified, which will be written to the disk (if persistence is enabled).
 - `IsModified` - returns true if the object is marked as modified